 With all these benefits, baking in a sealed pot is a good idea.
 However, there are some issues with the method, the biggest being a thicker, and possibly burned bottom crust.
 Let’s take a look at a few ways to help mitigate this issue.

-I get this question often: “when I bake bread in my Dutch oven, the bottom burns and is very thick; how can I fix this?”
-In my experience, baking in a Dutch oven will typically produce a slightly darker bottom, even with the suggestions below.
+In my experience, baking in a Dutch oven typically produces a slightly darker bottom, even with the suggestions below.
 However, employing one or more of these will help reduce this darkening significantly.

 My methods for ensuring the bottom of my loaf doesn’t burn when baking in a Dutch oven: